opensergo/opensergo.github.io/docs/community/devs.md

 ### Committer

-Committer is an individual with write access to the Nacos repository and includes the following criteria:
+Committer is an individual with write access to the OpenSergo repository and includes the following criteria:

 * An individual who can contribute to the issue and PR continuously for a long time.
 * Participate in the maintenance of the issue list and discussion of important features.